Halloween 2016

 They made their own holiday with similar activities to Samhain but instead of celebrating the so called “evil spirits” it celebrated the good spirits.

 The new holiday called “All Hallows Eve” quickly gained popularity throughout the lands and eventually overtook Samhain as the late October holiday.
-Trick or Treating used to be very different from what it is today.

 It wasn’t originally children who went out to collect candy, it was actually old people.